-The impressive Visitors Center tells the story of the important research that is taking place at this laboratory through a series of exhibits on renewable energy.
-The building itself is an exhibit on passive solar energy and features an innovative Trombe wall-the building's most striking architectural feature.
+Through a series of exhibits on renewable energy, the impressive Visitors Center tells the story of the important research that is taking place at this laboratory.
+The building itself is an exhibit on passive solar energy and features an innovative Trombe wall – the building's most striking architectural feature.
 The huge, undulating wall has five sections, each angled in a "V" shape.
-Windows on the south side of the "V" provide natural day lighting and early morning heat, as well as spectacular views of the surrounding high rocky buttes.
+Windows on the south side of the "V" provide natural daylight and early morning heat, as well as spectacular views of the surrounding high rocky buttes.

 6550 Gateway Rd., Commerce City

-While the industrial core of the site was contaminated, deer, prairie dogs, coyotes, and many species of hawks, owls and other birds thrived in the abandoned fields, grasslands and wood lots that had been protected from development for forty years.
+While the industrial core of the site was contaminated, deer, prairie dogs, coyotes, and many species of hawks, owls and other birds thrived in the abandoned fields, grasslands and woodlots that had been protected from development for 40 years.

 In 2004, 5,000 acres of land was transferred from the U.S. Army to the U.S. Fish and Wildlife Service and the area became a National Wildlife Refuge.
 In March 2007, 16 head of bison were introduced to the Arsenal, the first buffalo to roam the prairie east of Denver in a century.

 Today, visitor opportunities include nature programs, guided wildlife viewing tours, fishing, wildlife photography, and hiking on more than nine miles of nature trails.
 The Wildlife Drive allows visitors to see the Refuge at their own pace.